ttornike1991/aws-bootcamp-cruddur-2023/journal/week0.md

 We have to set Simple Notification Service (SNS topic ) for alarm [Create SNS Topic](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-sns.html)

-for that we have to run "aws sns create-topic --name <span style="color: red;">my-topic</span>" it will return  Arn
+for that we have to run "aws sns create-topic --name **my-topic**" it will return  Arn

 for example: